Login

 Computing at Bordesley Village Primary School

-The new National Curriculum introduced a new subject in Computing; replacing ICT.
-Where Computing is now taught, not only does it look at the operation of software but also how computers and computer systems work and how they are designed and programmed.
-Currently we are using ‘Switched on Computing’, which provides the opportunities for children to explore computer science in more depth, developing a range of skills needed for the technological world in which we live.
-Classes are timetabled to use our new computer suite which gives opportunity for each child to work independently at their own station or in pairs or groups .We also have a set of laptops that can be used in class.
+In Computing, we look not just at the operation of software but also how computers/computer systems work and how they are designed/programmed.
+Currently we are using the ‘Teach Computing’ scheme, developed by the NCCE (National Centre for Computing Education).
+This provides fantastic opportunities for children to explore computer science in more depth, developing a range of skills needed for the technological world in which we live.
+Classes are timetabled to use our computer suite which gives the opportunity for each child to work independently at their own station or in pairs or groups.
+We also have a set of laptops and iPads that can be used in class.

 Year 1